 Rush is one of ten perinatal centers designated by the state of Illinois and serves as the regional hub for a network of Chicago-area hospitals to provide quality care to high-risk mothers and babies.
 The Rush network involves 18 hospitals delivering more than 30,000 infants per year and is the largest in Illinois.

-For more information about the new Rush Family Birth Center, visit Rush Transformation.
+For more information about the new Rush Family Birth Center, visit the center's webpage.